softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-monitoring-vnf.md

 # Nfv tutorial Monitoring-VNF

 This tutorial will show you how to create a monitoring resources as a Virtual Network Funtion (VNF).
-The Network Service that we write will be very simple and contain of three VNFs, one acting as an iperf-server, one acting as an iperf-client and one acting as a monitoring resource (Zabbix-server).
+The Network Service that we write will be very simple and contains three VNFs, one acting as an iperf-server, one acting as an iperf-client and one acting as a monitoring resource (Zabbix-server).

 This tutorial focuses on creating the Network Service Descriptor (NSD) which you can use in your experiement.